sylhare/sylhare.github.io/_posts/2023/2023-01-23-Code-acronyms.md

 tags: [tips]
 ---

-Let's have a look at some acronyms used in the IT vocabulary that does not refer to an actual technology like SQL but the one that may be more abstract referring to a code pattern or principles to apply while approaching software development.
+Let's have a look at some acronyms used in the IT vocabulary that does not refer to an actual technology (like SQL).
+Let's look at the one that may be more abstract, referring to a code pattern or principles to apply while approaching software development.

 It's not exhaustive, feel free to point out any obvious missing ones, so that it can be added to this cheat sheet 🤓